 My original vision for this site was to have to have it hosted on some of the systems I am preserving, even in a begging-the-question sense, so they could serve their own purpose.
 After having some experience with running modern blogging / CMS software on my older hardware, it became painfully obvious that old hardware simply can’t handle the modern web.
 I set up a series of static pages at this domain on a co-located server as an interim solution, with a vision of writing some svelte blogging software in straight C which could run with acceptable performance on hardware from the mid 90s.
 The co-lo situation changed, the server came home, the tiny blogging software never got written, and I never got the pages back up.
 My wife decided she wanted to play around with wordpress again, and I knew I had to get it running on something faster than a 440MHz UltraSPARC-IIi if it was going to be usable.
 So I fired up a VM on one of my then eight-year-old sunfires for doing web hosting, got all the required packages installed, traced and fixed a small compatibility issue in wordpress, and things were rolling.
 (She ended up posting two stories before going back into blogging hiatus.)

-A couple years later, it’s time to do some basement cleaning, I’m taking pictures of electronics to be recycled, and I’m reminded that I never got MIHKAL back online.
+A few years later, it was time to do some basement cleaning, I was taking pictures of electronics to be recycled, and was reminded that I never got MIHKAL back online.
 Part of me was holding out for some way to make it work with non-x86 hardware, but final-generation Alphas and modern UltraSPARCs are rare now that Intel has > 95% of the datacenter market share.
-Besides, the x86 hardware that I have is now roughly a decade old, which is older than the decstations were when they started following me home.
+Besides, most of the x86 hardware that I have is now roughly a decade old, which is older than the decstations were when they started following me home.
 The decision was made to spin up another wordpress site for MIHKAL, somewhat ironically on an x86 system.
 It had to be done, and here we are.